 - Technical backend

-By giving each rep a focus, every person on your team will be empowered to “own” a certain kind of problem.
+By giving each rep a focus, every person on your team will be empowered to “own” a certain kind of problem and be more productive.
 When other reps are stuck, they can just @mention the right specialist to get the problem resolved quickly.

 Know when to staff up